galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 **Contig**: A contiguous (*i.e.*, gapless) sequence in an assembly, usually inferred algorithmically from the unitig graph.

-**False duplications**: Assembly errors that result in one region of the genome being represented *twice* in the same assembly as two separate regions.
+**False duplications**: Assembly errors that result in one region of the genome being represented twice in the same assembly as two separate regions.
 Not to be confused with optical or technical duplicates from PCR from short read sequencing.
-False duplications can further be classified as either haplotypic duplications or overlaps.
+False duplications can further be classified as either _haplotypic duplications_ or _overlaps_.

-Haplotypic duplication can happen when a region that is heterozygous in the individual has the two haplotypes showing enough divergence that the assembler fails to interpret them as homologous.
+**Haplotypic duplication** can happen when a region that is heterozygous in the individual has the two haplotypes showing enough divergence that the assembler fails to interpret them as homologous.
 For example, say an individual is heterozygous in the region Chr1[1:100] and has Haplotype A from their mother and Haplotype B from their father; a false duplication can arise when the haplotypes are not recognized as being from the same region, and the assembler ends up placing both haplotypes in the same assembly, resulting in Chr1[1:100] being represented twice in one assembly.
 Ideally, a properly phased assembly would have Haplotype A in one assembly, *e.g.*, the primary, while Haplotype B is in the alternate.

-False duplications via overlaps result from unresolved overlaps in the assembly graph.
+False duplications via **overlaps** result from unresolved overlaps in the assembly graph.
 In this case, two different contigs end up representing the same sequence, effectively duplicating it.
 Overlaps happen when a branching point in an assembly graph is resolved such that the contig before the vertex and a contig after the vertex share the same overlapping sequence.

 ![Types of false duplication.](../../images/vgp_assembly/falseduplications.png "Schematic of types of false duplication.
 Image adapted from {% cite Rhie2021 %}.")

 **Purging**: Purging aims to remove false duplications, collapsed repeats, and very low support/coverage regions from an assembly.
 When performed on a primary assembly, the haplotigs are retained and typically placed in the alternate assembly.

 **Scaffold**: A scaffold refers to one or more contigs separated by gap (unknown) sequence.
-Contigs are usually generated with the aid of additional information, such as Bionano optical maps, linked reads, Hi-C chromatin information, etc. The regions between contigs are usually of unknown sequence, thus they are represented by sequences of N's.
-Gaps length in the sequence can be sized or arbitrary, depending on the etchnology used for scaffolding (*e.g.*, optical maps can introduce sized gaps).
+Contigs are usually generated with the aid of additional information, such as Bionano optical maps, linked reads, Hi-C chromatin information, etc. The regions between contigs are usually of unknown sequence, thus they are represented by sequences of _N_'s.
+Gaps length in the sequence can be sized or arbitrary, depending on the technology used for scaffolding (*e.g.*, optical maps can introduce sized gaps).

 For more about the specific scaffolding technologies used in the VGP pipeline (currently Bionano optical maps and Hi-C chromatin conformation data), please refer to those specific sections within this tutorial.